Many parents want to help their children pay for college, but when the tuition bill comes due they’re short on funds.

 7. Parent PLUS loans are not subsidized.
 The federal government does not pay the interest on the loan while your child is in college.
 The borrower pays the interest.

 8. Once the loan is fully disbursed to the college, interest begins to accrue and you’ll be required to make your first loan repayment within 60 days.

 9. It’s relatively easy to qualify for a Parent PLUS loan because it’s not tied to family income, assets, or even outstanding debt.
-The main bar to getting a Parent PLUS loan is having an “adverse credit history,” meaning you’ve defaulted on prior debts, have had debts discharged through bankruptcy, have tax liens, etc. Learn about what counts as an adverse credit history in this guide from Federal Student Aid.
+The main bar to getting a Parent PLUS loan is having an adverse credit history, meaning you’ve defaulted on prior debts, have had debts discharged through bankruptcy, have tax liens, and so forth.
+Learn about what counts as an adverse credit history in this guide from Federal Student Aid.